flopezag/tutorials.secured-OrionLD/README.md

   including:
   - An OAuth2 authentication system for Applications and Users.
   - A site graphical frontend for Identity Management Administration.
-  - An equivalent REST API for Identity Management via HTTP requests.
+  - A REST API for Identity Management via HTTP requests.
 - FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) is a PEP Proxy securing access to the **Orion** microservice.
 - The underlying [MongoDB](https://www.mongodb.com/) database:
   - Used by the **Orion-LD Context Broker** to hold context data information such as data entities, subscriptions and